Are you thinking of moving to Portugal in the latter half of 2023?

 For those who work remotely or have passive income from abroad, getting Portugal residency can be very straightforward.

-Types of passive income that are eligible for the Portugal D7 visa include: pension income, dividends, rental income, or royalties.
+D7 visa include: pension income, dividends, rental income, or royalties.

-A salary from remote work outside of Portugal MAY (depends on embassy) also make you eligible to apply for the D7 visa (which isn’t the case with many passive income residency routes in other countries).
+A salary from remote work outside of Portugal MAY (depends on the embassy) also make you eligible to apply for the D7 visa (which isn’t the case with many passive income residency routes in other countries).

 So how much income do you need to apply for the D7 visa?